 THE CABINET OF CALM: SOOTHING WORDS FOR TROUBLED TIMES

-Three years after opening The Cabinet of Linguistic Curiosities, Paul and the wonderful team at Elliott & Thompson Books bring The Cabinet of Calm to bookshops and bookshelves in May 2020.
+Three years after opening The Cabinet of Linguistic Curiosities, Paul and the wonderful team at Elliott & Thompson Books brought The Cabinet of Calm to bookshops and bookshelves in May 2020.

-The book brings together 50 of the English language’s least familiar words, each of which are this time intended to provide a little solace, comfort and reassurance in difficult times.
+The book explores 50 of the English language’s least familiar words, each of which are this time intended to provide a little solace, comfort, and reassurance in difficult times.

-To each one of these, however, is attached one of the dictionary’s more unusual words or phrases—each of which, it is hoped, can give us some much-needed aid, reassurance and optimism.
+To each of these, however, is attached one of the dictionary’s more unusual words or phrases—which it is hoped can give us some much-needed reassurance, optimism, or pause for thought.